Personal Sponsor Entry: Create Account

 PrintThank you for supporting Olympic and Paralympic athlete marketing in the United States.
 This Personal Sponsor Commitment (the “Agreement”) formalizes the terms of the relationship between the United States Olympic & Paralympic Committee (“USOPC”) and the athlete personal sponsor indicated below (“APS”).

 This Agreement represents each of APS’ and the USOPC’s commitment to empowering athletes to support and celebrate their careers, without infringing on or diluting the longstanding rights afforded to Olympic, Paralympic, and National Organizing Committee (“NOC”) partners and sponsors.
-APS and the USOPC understand and acknowledge the importance of the Agreement and adherence to its terms in support of the Olympic Charter, Olympic Solidarity, the journey of athletes around the world competing in the Games, and the unique and critical role official Olympic sponsors play in staging the Games, while enabling the growth of sport and global athlete participation.
+APS and the USOPC understand and acknowledge the importance of the Agreement and adherence to its terms in support of the Olympic Charter, the Paralympic Constitution, Olympic and Paralympic Solidarity, the journey of athletes around the world competing in Olympic and Paralympic Games (“Games”), and the unique and critical role official Olympic and Paralympic sponsors play in staging the Games, while enabling the growth of sport and global athlete participation.
 They further recognize that this Agreement is intended to prevent APS and the athletes they support from breaching – intentionally or inadvertently – Olympic Charter bye-law 40.3, which could impact the athletes’ Games eligibility and/or carry other consequences.

 For good and valuable consideration, the receipt of which is hereby acknowledged, the parties agree as follows, intending to be legally bound: